Hawler Medical University

+University administration

 The University Council is the university's highest decision-making body.
 The university's council meets on a regular basis to debate the university's overall strategy and aims, make decisions on topics under its jurisdiction, and make recommendations to the Ministry of Higher Education and Scientific Research.
 The University Council sessions are led by the president of the university.